 Heavy metals like lead, cadmium and mercury can be found in some areas, and are linked with many negative health outcomes, and also with interference with healthy female reproductive cycles.
 There are a number of studies, but this one on women undergoing 619 women undergoing IVF is pretty clear- even at levels considered “safe” lead and cadmium in the bloodstream and follicles were linked with failed cycles.

 Chloramine and other chemicals, while directly linked to cancers and heart concerns, can indirectly lead to fertility by increasing your lead exposure.

 Perflourinated compounds (PFCs) are the chemicals found in such products as non-stick coatings on pots and pans (ditch those ASAP if you haven’t already).
 PFCs are linked to cancer, developmental defects in children, and birth defects.
 You can pass these to your fetus while pregnant, and to your baby through nursing.
 Additionally, high levels of PFC are linked to lower IVF success, irregular menstrual cycles, and thyroid issues.

-These include phthalates, triclosan, perchlorate, alkylphenol polyethoxylates, and steroid hormones.
+These include phthalates, BPA, triclosan, perchlorate, alkylphenol polyethoxylates, and steroid hormones.
 These come from plastics, fragrance in personal care products and cleaners, antibacterial soaps and personal care items, fertilizers, rocket fuel, road flares, industrial detergents, and livestock hormone treatments.
 They are linked to decreased fertility in men and women, miscarriage, and pregnancy complications.
 You can read more about Phthalates and BPA and their effects on fertility in this post.

 Yes, flouride is added on purpose to keep everyone’s teeth clean.
 But, think of it this way- from a public health perspective it makes sense.
 If you have a country filled with people who consume massive amounts of sugary drinks, don’t floss, and rarely see a dentist, then you want to flood them with flouride despite other health risks.

 Unfortunately, it is very difficult to filter endocrine disruptors, so there is no currently available option that promises to fully (or almost fully) remove them.
 Two of my suggested filters, including the one we use say they reduce these substantially.

 Water Filters Options for Fertility that I do not recommend